 Essentially, what are the metrics you will use to determine customer satisfaction?
 Defining these KPIs from the onset will enable you to mark progress or highlight problem areas.
 At their core, contact centre KPIs never really change, no matter the tech you use it is still imperative to measure the client’s experience:

-The best way to service customer through the contact centre, according to Turner, is to always remember the reason why this contact centre is there.
+The best way to serve the customer through the contact centre, according to Turner, is to always remember the reason why this contact centre is there.
 Servicing people through a contact centre must deliver on:

 As Clint Hyland puts it, “always keep in mind that the customer is vital to your business and the contact centre is the face of the business to that vital customer”.
-For example, although chatbots can be useful customer relations tool, an over-reliance on them can cause the organisation to lose that personal touch that customers have always valued
+For example, although chatbots can be useful customer relations tools, an over-reliance on them can cause the organisation to lose that personal touch that customers have always valued.

 Data is what drives customer relations today.
 A contact centre should have easy and simple access to customer data so that agents can handle a situation quickly and efficiently.
-Hyland’s view on tech is that that small, medium and large businesses should not choose technology based on their size but always as an improvement measure.
-Be it a small or a large change.
+Hyland’s view on tech is that small, medium and large businesses should not choose technology based on their size but always as an improvement messure - be it a small or a large change.

-For small systems, Turner recommends OpenScape Biz and Circuit; while medium and large systems should use OpenScape 4000 Contact Center combined with Circuit.
+For small systems, Turner recommends OpenScape Biz and Circuit; while medium and large systems should use OpenScape 4000 contact centre combined with Circuit.
 Speak to Nashua to find out which option is best for you.

 Regularly training your staff is important, but just as important is keeping them motivated.
 Here is an expert tip from Elmarie Turner: do an exercise to determine how much training costs to inspire the agents and if that cost can be injected into an incentive or gamification programme, then determine which option’s return on the investment is higher.